beacourage/clothing_store/README.md

 ## Testing

-* A strict Test Driven Development process was used throughout
+* A strict Test Driven Development process was used throughout.
+I followed a strict red, green, refactor cycle throughout this challenge - writing one test followed by a minimum amount of code to make it pass, and subsequently refactoring.
+My stringent TDD process is demonstrated through my commit history whereby  each commit reflects one cycle of the red green refactor cycle.
+Each passing test is accompanied by a commit who’s message is both clear and concise.
-* Program consists of 19 tests - all tests passing
-* Each test has a clear test description
+* The testing framework used is Jasmine, and my program consists of 19 tests with all of the tests passing.
+Each test has a clear description and my code is thoroughly tested.
-* Testing framework - Jasmine
 * TDD approach - 'Red Green Refactor' loop.
-This involves first writing a failing test, and then producing a minimum amount of code to pass that test.

 ## Design